open-education-hub/methodology/chapters/use-deliver/lectures/reading/README.md

-### Lectures
+# Lectures

-Owner: Răzvan Deaconescu
-Reviewer: Alex Apostolescu

 Lectures are teaching activities that typically take place with a larger audience and are asymmetrical: a lecturer mostly talks while the audience mostly listens.
 Interactivity is important but is limited by the larger audience: not all participants will be able to actively engage in conversations;
-however, items that don't require conversation, such as quizzes, are a good way to engage all participants, as we discuss below.
+however, items that don't require conversation, such as [questions](../../../develop-organize/drills/reading/questions.md), are a good way to engage all participants, as we discuss below.
-Practical sessions, on the other hand, put participants in the position where they work on concrete items, and get involved in smaller groups discussions, with a more symmetrical interaction.
+Practical sessions, on the other hand, put participants in the position where they work on concrete items ([tasks](../../../develop-organize/drills/reading/tasks.md)), and get involved in smaller groups discussions, with a more symmetrical interaction.

 Lectures benefit from content materials that can be used by educators as preparation and / or during the actual delivery.
 In the following sections, we detail steps in preparing and (re)using lecture materials in Open Education Hub.

-#### Lecture Materials
+## Lecture Materials

 We organize lecture materials according to lecture-specific activities.
 We reference them as presented in [the "Developing and Organizing Content" section](../../../develop-organize/overview/reading/README.md).